Title: A Reckless Love (Daughtry House #3)

 Author: Beth White

-Format: Paperback (also available in eBook)
+Format: eBook (also available in paperback)

 About the book:

-Disclaimer: *Disclosure of Material Connection: I received a copy of this book for free in the hope that I would mention/review it on my blog.
-I was not required to give a positive review, only my honest opinion - which I've done.
+Disclaimer: *Disclosure of Material Connection: I received a copy of this book for free in the hope that I would mention or review it on my blog.
+I was not required to give a positive review, only my honest opinion - which I have done.
 All thoughts and opinions expressed are my own.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising.*
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: Guides Concerning the Use of Endorsements and Testimonials in Advertising.*